 Hostinger has made its name by providing cheap web-hosting services.
 Their services are really cheap but powerful.
 Hostinger starts its plans from $0.99/month and you can get 90% off with the web hosting plans + FREE SSL.
 SSL is the standard security technology for establishing an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browser remain private.

-- Super cheap web hosting.
+- Super affordable web hosting.

 - Free domain name, free SSL certificate, free BitNinja security, unlimited SSD disk space.